wirecardBrasil/gcurtain/README.md

 }
 ```

-* Get the instance of Gcurtain.
+* Get the instance of GCurtain.
 ```go
 const uri = "localhost:6379"